Know Your Enemy, Know Yourself: Case Study Answers

 - Defend – Fortify your own weak spots (e.g., invest in customer support if your service is often criticized for slowness).

 Case Study: A retail chain launched a “price‑match” guarantee after discovering that a rival’s pricing model was transparent but inflexible.
-The new policy not only attracted price‑sensitive shoppers but also forced the rival to rethink its pricing strategy And that's really what it comes down to..
+The new policy not only attracted price‑sensitive shoppers but also forced the rival to rethink its pricing strategy Small thing, real impact..

 ### Step 5: Test and Iterate